-As Germany continuously needs experts, many companies, craft businesses, hospitals and care facilities have already come to depend on experts from abroad.
+Many companies, craft businesses, hospitals and care facilities depend on experts from abroad.
 This is why the Federal Government introduced the Recognition Act in 2012 as a new instrument to secure the availability of skilled workers in Germany.
 The Act has proven effective: nine out of ten skilled professionals with foreign vocational qualifications find gainful employment after a successful recognition procedure.

-The Recognition Act includes the Professional Qualifications Assessment Act (Berufsqualifikationsfeststellungsgesetz - BQFG) under the responsibility of the BMBF as well as provisions for the recognition of vocational qualifications in around 60 federal laws and regulations governing professions, such as healthcare professions (Medical Practitioners’ Code, Nursing Act) and master craftsmen (Craft Trades Law).
+Germany’s Recognition Act includes the Professional Qualifications Assessment Act (Berufsqualifikationsfeststellungsgesetz - BQFG) under the responsibility of the BMBF as well as provisions for the recognition of vocational qualifications in around 60 federal laws and regulations governing regulated professions, such as healthcare professions (Medical Practitioners’ Code/BÄO, Nursing Act/KrPflG) and master craftsmen (Trade and Crafts Code/HwO).